matthewmain/EvolveJS/README.md

 ## Usage Guide

-This guide will walk you through getting started using EvolveJS with organism objects.
-Using flowering plants as an example, we'll go from creating first-generation organism objects to producing new, unique offspring objects that have inherited a combination of their parents' genes.
+This guide will walk through how to apply EvolveJS to JavaScript objects that represent biological organisms.
+Using a species of flowering plants as an example, we'll go from creating first-generation organism objects to producing new, unique offspring objects that have inherited a combination of their parents' genes.
 All of the code from the examples has been implemented in _Kiss The Sky_, an indie video game based on plant evolution.
 For reference, check out the Kiss The Sky source code [here on GitHub](https://github.com/matthewmain/kiss_the_sky/tree/master/builds/v2.0), or have a look at a live application alongside the code [here on CodePen](https://codepen.io/matthewmain/pen/MxwBmo).

 <br>